zizhongyan/StataImproved/README.md

 ## 💿 Installations

 Install the [Sublime Text 3 (ST3)](https://www.sublimetext.com/3).
-Open the ST3, Click the Preferences-> Browse Packages-> Then you will reach the folder `~/Library/Application Support/Sublime Text 3/Packages`.
-Download these files from this webpage by click the green button above (Clone and download, Download zip), and unpack the zip file into that folder.
+Open the ST3, click the Preferences-> Browse Packages-> Then you will reach the folder `~/Library/Application Support/Sublime Text 3/Packages`.
+Download [this Stata plugin from here](https://github.com/zizhongyan/StataImproved/archive/master.zip), and unpack the zip file into that folder.
+Note that though the trial version of the ST3 is untimed and unlimited, the license need be purchased.

 ## 🎷 Usage
 ### 🎷Code Execution